CapCon Agenda

 Exhibit Hall A

-Immediately following the opening General Session, take time to network with your fellow attendees, vendors, and League staff during the Welcome Reception.
+Immediately following the opening General Session, take time to network with your fellow attendees, vendors, and League staff.
 Connections made in the Expo Hall continue beyond the conference and will serve as a valuable resource for you during your time as a municipal official.

 March 11, 2026